The best route for exploring amazing street art in Utrecht

 Artist Janisdeman painted different groceries on the walls of the Dutch supermarket Albert Heijn on the Amsterdamsestraatweg.
 Very nice to see!

-Also spotting street art in Utrecht?
+Also excited to spot street art in Utrecht?

 Of course this is just a small selection of the many murals and street art in Utrecht.
 On this website you can find more Utrecht street art https://utrecht.streetartcities.com.